henaorth16/Clock-Amharic/README.md

 ### What is the color refers?

-In Ethiopian time format, at the Morning time starts with 12:00. so the font color shows the amount of freshness :blush:
+In Ethiopian time format, at the Morning time starts with 12:00. so the font color shows the amount of your freshness :blush:

 ## Technologies Used